Kant's Theory of Judgment

 It cannot be denied that there are some verificationist strands in Kant's theory.
 For one thing, his “criterion of empirical truth” (see Section 1.3 above) is in effect verificationist.
 Moreover, to the extent that both Kant's theory of transcendental truth and also his verificationism are anti-realist and judgment-based, there is at least an elective affinity if not precisely an equivalence between the two doctrines.
 Nevertheless, Kant is not a reductionist about meaning.
 In other words, he is not committed to the thesis that the propositional content of a judgment is nothing but a rule for confirming or disconfirming the assertion of that propositional content in the tribunal of sensory experience.
 While he does seem to be committed to the thesis that the propositional content of a judgment will be empirically meaningful or objectively valid only if it contains a rule for confirming or disconfirming the assertion of that propositional content in the tribunal of sensory experience, this does not by any means exhaust the propositional content of that judgment.
 Over and above its verificationist element, the propositional content of every judgment also contains a “thick” or non-deflationary correspondence-relation to relatively external or extrinsic actual facts (see Section 1.3 above).
 Furthermore the propositional content of every judgment contains a set of a priori logical forms deriving from the pure understanding, as well as a higher-order a priori rational subjective unity deriving from the faculty for apperception or rational self-consciousness (see Section 2.1.1 above).
 What this means is that Kant is at most a weak verificationist, and that the verificationist elements of his theory of judgment are significantly tempered by his semantic non-reductionism, his empirical realism, and his mitigated rationalism.

 The basic parts of Kant's theory of judgment are now all in place.
 In this concluding section, we will look briefly at several serious problems for Kant's theory.
-These problems, which come to a head in the debate about Kant's conceptualism vs. Kant's non-conceptualism (see Supplement 1), all ultimately stem from the interplay between either the centrality thesis or the priority-of-the-proposition thesis, and the transcendental ideality thesis.
+These problems, which come to a head in the debate about Kant's conceptualism vs. Kant's non-conceptualism (see the supplementary document The Togetherness Principle, Kant's Conceptualism, and Kant's Non-conceptualism), all ultimately stem from the interplay between either the centrality thesis or the priority-of-the-proposition thesis, and the transcendental ideality thesis.
 This in turn suggests that the other two parts of Kant's theory can be logically detached from his transcendental idealism and defended independently of it.

 4.1 The bottom-up problem: essentially non-conceptual intuitions, rogue objects, and the gap in the B Deduction

-What can be called the bottom-up problem for Kant's metaphysics of judgment follows directly from his non-conceptualism (see Supplement 1), and exposes a fundamental gap in the B Deduction.
-In our discussion of the B Deduction (see Supplement 5) it was noted that Kant's argument for the objective validity of the categories will go through only if all the objects of human intuition are necessarily also objects of human experience, that is, are necessarily also objects correctly represented by true judgments of experience, that is, are necessarily also objects falling under all of the categories, or at the very least under the principle of the Second Analogy of Experience, which provides the criterion of the objectivity of objects of experience.
+What can be called the bottom-up problem for Kant's metaphysics of judgment follows directly from his non-conceptualism (see the supplement The Togetherness Principle, Kant's Conceptualism, and Kant's Non-conceptualism), and exposes a fundamental gap in the B Deduction.
+In our discussion of the B Deduction (see the supplement Completing the Picture of Kant's Metaphysics of Judgment) it was noted that Kant's argument for the objective validity of the categories will go through only if all the objects of human intuition are necessarily also objects of human experience, that is, are necessarily also objects correctly represented by true judgments of experience, that is, are necessarily also objects falling under all of the categories, or at the very least under the principle of the Second Analogy of Experience, which provides the criterion of the objectivity of objects of experience.
 But if this claim fails, then there can in principle be nomologically ill-behaved or “rogue” objects of human intuition that fall outside the scope of judgments of experience and thus also outside the categories, or at least outside the scope of the Second Analogy.
 As several Kant-interpreters have pointed out, given the possibility of essentially non-conceptual intuitions, then the B Deduction is in big trouble (Kitcher 1990, Hanna 2011).
 More precisely, Kant's non-conceptualism entails that there can be objectively valid empirical intuitions that are both autonomous from and also independent of concepts, and thereby directly refer to objects.
 Since the cognition of these objects does not require either concepts or the faculty of understanding, and since these intuitions consciously represent objects over and above any conceptual content whatsoever, then some of these intuitions can pick out rogue objects that fall outside the constraints of all the categories, and thereby outside the constraints of the Second Analogy in particular.
 So it is not true that the categories and principles of pure understanding necessarily apply to all objects of conscious human perception, and the categorial anarchy of at least some sensory objects is really possible.
 Therefore the B Deduction is unsound.

 [it] is quite possible in itself (at least as far as the understanding can make out a priori), [that] the multiplicity of these [empirical] laws, along with the natural forms corresponding to them, being infinitely great, [could] … present to us a raw chaotic aggregate and not the least trace of a system, even though we must presuppose such a system in accordance with transcendental laws.
 (20: 209)

-As we saw in Supplement 5, the Second Analogy of Experience, if true, guarantees both the objectivity and the universal diachronic or temporally successive causal necessitation of objects of experience and all of their parts, under natural laws.
+As we saw in the supplement Completing the Picture of Kant's Metaphysics of Judgment, the Second Analogy of Experience, if true, guarantees both the objectivity and the universal diachronic or temporally successive causal necessitation of objects of experience and all of their parts, under natural laws.
 As we also saw in Section 1.3, the “criterion of empirical truth” for a judgment of experience says that since the objectively valid propositional content of an empirical judgment can be specified as a necessary conceptual rule of sensory appearances or objects, then if that rule is effectively applied to the temporal succession of our sensory representations of the phenomenal material world, and that rule coheres with the causal-dynamic laws of nature, then that judgment is true.
 And finally, as we also saw in Section 3.1, the centrality thesis, the priority-of-the-proposition thesis, and the transcendental idealism thesis jointly entail the “transcendental truth” of judgment, which is that necessarily every well-generated judgment of experience is true and corresponds to an actual object of experience, that is, to an actual empirical fact.

 But here is a simple objection to this three-part doctrine, borrowed from Descartes's famous “dream skepticism” in the first of the Meditations on First Philosophy.
 Kant calls this form of skepticism “problematic idealism” (B274).
 To generate the relevant version of problematic idealism, suppose that all the sensory appearances or objects currently falling under the Second Analogy, the criterion of empirical truth, and the principle of transcendental truth are nothing but causally well-ordered parts of my inner sense alone.
 Then any object of experience corresponding to my currently true judgment of experience might be nothing but a very coherent dream or a hallucination.
 Nothing Kant has said can rule this out.
 Even the famous Refutation of Idealism in the first Critique, if sound, says only that “inner experience is possible only through outer experience in general” (B278–279), and Kant explicitly concedes that at any given time, for all we know, we could be dreaming or hallucinating: